Why Does SEO Matter to Home Builders?

 - Setup and maintain your “Google My Business” page

-4: Have a Top-Notch Websites
+4: Have a Top-Notch Website

 Another factor is the user experience.
 The better the user experience is, the more people come back.
-Intuitive navigation, fast load times, fresh content and rich resources all are factors that make people stay on your site.
+Intuitive navigation, fast load times, fresh content, and rich resources all are factors that make people stay on your site.

 If you have high bounce rates and short amounts of time people stay, Google determines there’s not much reason for people to stay on your site and therefore, won’t send others to your site.

 - Keep it fresh and regularly create great content that people want and will stay on your site to interact with.
-This will decrease bounce rates and increase the amount of time users spend on your site
+This will decrease bounce rates and increase the number of time users spend on your site

 - Fix problems on your site such as broken links, typos, server errors, slow load times